-On May 5, 2016, TEDxUCCS will present its first annual conference.
-In our first event we will host an array of speakers from leading entrepreneurs, noted researchers, technical innovators, social scientists, and mavens in artistry and communication.
-The mission of our independently organized TEDx event is to connect the world's best ideas and brightest minds with our region.
+On May 5, 2016, TEDxUCCS held its first annual conference.
+In our first event we hosted an array of speakers from leading entrepreneurs, noted researchers, technical innovators, social scientists, and mavens in artistry and communication.
+The mission of our independently organized TEDx events is to connect the world's best ideas and brightest minds with our region.

 Our event brings challenging and thought-provoking minds together to share ideas on a world-class stage at the University of Colorado in Colorado Springs.
 TEDxUCCS is an independently organized TED event.
-In our first event, TEDxUCCS will features presentations, performances and recorded TEDTalks.
-It is a joining of both UCCS-based presenters as well as community and international speakers with a goal of enriching our region with local, national, and global ideas.
+TEDxUCCS will features presentations, performances and recorded TEDTalks.
+It is a joining of both community and international speakers with a goal of enriching our region with local, national, and global ideas.

 The El Pomar Institute for Innovation and Commercialization (EPIIC) in partnership with the University of Colorado Colorado Springs (UCCS) brought TEDx to the UCCS campus in 2016 with the objective that the conference would help showcase the university as a thought-provoking venue where new ideas could be shared with the university and the community.